kirankumarreddy333/MY-GAME/README.md

 A simple and fun **Ball Catching Arcade Game** built using **Python** and **Pygame**.

-The player controls a paddle to catch the falling ball.
-Every successful catch increases the score.
-Missing the ball ends the game.
+Control the paddle, catch the falling ball, and achieve the highest score.
+The game now includes a **persistent high score system**, so your best score is saved even after closing the game.

 ---

-## 📌 Features
+## ✨ Features

 - 🎯 Catch the falling red ball
 - 🎮 Smooth paddle movement
-- 📈 Real-time score tracking
+- 📈 Live score tracking
+- 🏆 Persistent High Score (saved automatically)
-- 💀 Game Over system
+- 💀 Game Over screen
-- 🔄 Restart game using SPACE key
+- 🔄 Restart game using the **SPACE** key
-- ❌ Exit game using ESC key
+- ❌ Quit game using the **ESC** key
-- ⚡ Increasing challenge gameplay
+- ⚡ Simple and beginner-friendly gameplay
-- 🧑‍💻 Beginner-friendly Python project
+- 🧑‍💻 Great project for learning Python and Pygame

 ---

 ## 🛠️ Technologies Used

-- 🐍 Python
+- 🐍 Python 3
 - 🎮 Pygame

 ---